Paxlovid vs Molnupiravir (Lagevrio): What are the Differences?

 For a comprehensive review on ivermectin, please refer to the peer-reviewed publication; Review of the Emerging Evidence Supporting the Use of Ivermectin in the Prophylaxis and Treatment of COVID-19 and the included references.

-For an up-to-date overview of all published studies on ivermectin in the treatment and prevention of COVID-19 we recommend visiting c19ivermectin.com; in addition, a meta-analysis of all studies can be found at ivmeta.com (constantly updated).
+For an up-to-date overview of all published studies on ivermectin in the treatment and prevention of COVID-19 we recommend visiting c19ivermectin.com; in addition, a meta-analysis of more than 100 studies can be found at ivmeta.com (constantly updated).
 For adoption and regulatory status of ivermectin globally, check out "Countries using Ivermectin".

 Ivermectin and FLCCC's I-CARE Early Treatment Protocol